AI-and-Blockchain/F22_FlexSwarm/README.md

     * Run simulation

 2. Federated Learning:
-    * Implement asynchronous model parameters (at least, list of numbers and strings) sharing
+    * Implement asynchronous model parameters (at least, list of numbers and strings) sharing with homomorphic encryption operations on tensors
     *

 3. Blockchain Component: